 What is it: Runners Knee is a condition where there is a problem in the way the patella moves up and down

 Symptoms: General ache and knee cap pain, grinding, mild swelling

 Aggravating Activities: Repeated activities, stairs, prolonged inactivity

 Who Does it Affect: Can affect anyone, at any age, whether they are active or not.
-Accounts for approx 25% of all knee injuries seen in sports injury clinics
+Accounts for approximately 25% of all knee injuries seen in sports injury clinics

-What is it: Damage to the cartilage on the back of the kneecap
+What is it: Chondromalacia is a conditions where there is damage to the cartilage on the back of the kneecap

 Symptoms: Achy knee cap pain, swelling, clicking/grinding